suchetanrs/ORB-SLAM3-ROS2-Docker/README.md

 1. ```ros2 launch orb_slam3_ros2_wrapper unirobot.launch.py```
 3. You can adjust the initial co-ordinates of the robot along with its namespace in the ```unirobot.launch.py``` file.

+## Running this with a Gazebo Classic simulation.

+1. Setup the ORB-SLAM3 ROS2 Docker using the steps above.
+Once you do (1) step in the ```Launching ORB-SLAM3``` section, you should see a window popup which is waiting for images.
+This is partially indicative of the setup correctly done.
+2. Setup the simulation by following the README [here](https://github.com/suchetanrs/scout-husky-gazebo-ros2)
+3. Once you are able to teleop the robot, you should be able to run ORB-SLAM3 with both the containers (simulation and wrapper) running parallely.

+### Potential issues you may face.
+The simulation and the wrapper both have their ```ROS_DOMAIN_ID``` set to 55 so they are meant to work out of the box.
+However, you may face issues if this environment variable is not set properly.
+Before you start the wrapper, run ```ros2 topic list``` and make sure the topics namespaced with ```scout_2``` are visible inside the ORB-SLAM3 container provided the simulation is running along the side.

 ## Important notes

 ORB-SLAM3 is launched from ```orb_slam3_docker_20_humble/orb_slam3_ros2_wrapper/launch/rgbd.launch.py``` which inturn is launched from ```orb_slam3_docker_20_humble/orb_slam3_ros2_wrapper/launch/unirobot.launch.py```